 - Purchase orders or reference numbers: For pickup and delivery, it is required.

-- Special instructions: Special instruction make sure the integrity of the package
+- Special instructions: Special instructions make sure the integrity of the package.

 - Date of pickup: Pick date defined arrival goods.

 - Description of items: It defined the number of goods, dimensions and weight, and other material information.

 - Packaging type: It is used during shipping.
 For example, cartons, crates, pallets, or drums.